amohanonamission/SecurityPlus-Study-Guide--SY0-701/README.md

 ---

+## ⚠️ Important Note

+This study plan helped me pass in 20 days.

+However, I already had:
+- A cybersecurity degree
+- Previous cybersecurity internship experience
+- Compliance experience in the financial sector

+If you are completely new to cybersecurity, consider extending your preparation timeline to 4–8 weeks and spending additional time on labs and fundamentals.

+---

 ## License
 - Free for learners.
 No commercial use.
 - Feel free to fork, add notes, or improve resources.